A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Application: Swissmetro Mode Choice

 We further investigate where the higher average VOTs come from.
-We plot histograms for each type of taste parameter and for each model (Figure \ref{fig:sm_hist_taste}).
+We plot histograms for each taste parameter and for each model (Figure \ref{fig:sm_hist_taste}).
 As interactions are incrementally added from MNL-A to MNL-C, the model captures more taste variations.
 Compared to MNLs with linear utilities, TasteNet-MNL discovers a wider range of taste variations.
 In particular, the VOTs and VOHEs for all travel modes have longer tails on the high end of WTP.
-Based o the synthetic data results, we have reason to believe that TasteNet-MNL's superior predictability is a result of its more accurate estimates of individual tastes.
+The last row of histograms (Figure \ref{fig:sm_hist_taste}) shows the mean and standard deviation from 100 runs.
+Overall, we see a consistent pattern in the distributions, with different amount of variability across estimation runs.
+There is greater uncertainty in Train's VOT estimates, and Train and Swissmetro's ASC estimates.
+The bigger uncertainty in Train's VOT (compared to Car or Swissmetro's) coincides with the larger standard deviation of the randomly distributed travel time coefficient for Train (1.33), compared to the standard deviation of 0.62 for Swissmetro and 0.35 for Car (Table \ref{tab:coef_MixedLogit}).

+Based on the synthetic data experiments, we have confidence to believe that TasteNet-MNL's better predictability is due to more accurately capturing the underlying taste functions.
+However, readers should be aware of the risk of over-fitting TasteNet to outliers, especially when dealing with a noisier dataset or using more complex neural networks.
+We recommend conducting a thorough interpretability check at both the aggregate and the disaggregate level, and comparing the results against the benchmarking models to spot any spurious behaviors.
+The next two sections provide additional ways to check.